Paul Johnston joined the UK Civil Service in 1990, working for the Ministry of Defence initially.

 Paul returned to London in 2008 as Director, International Security for the FCO.
 He was responsible for policy on UN, NATO, European Security, arms control and disarmament, human rights and good governance.

-Paul was British Ambassador to Sweden from August 2011 to August 2015.
-He is currently the Acting UK Permanent Representative to NATO.
+Paul was British Ambassador to Sweden from August 2011 to August 2015 and then was Deputy Permanent Representative to NATO.

 UK Permanent Representative to the North Atlantic Council

 - 2016 to 2017